Flunzmas/gym-autokey/README.md

-# Automated deductive Program erification in KeY
+# Automated deductive Program verification in KeY

 This is a custom OpenAI gym environment for automated deductive program verification in KeY.